 Some projections, including the Robinson projection, strike a balance between the different map properties.
-In other words, instead of preserving shape, area, or distance, they try to avoid extreme
+In other words, instead of preserving shape, area, or distance, they try to avoid extreme distortion of any of these properties.
+This type of projection would be useful for a general purpose world map.

 Robinson Projection.
 Some projections, including the Robinson projection, strike a balance between the different map properties.
-In other words, they do not preserve shape, area, or distance, but instead try to avoid extreme distortion.18
+In other words, they do not preserve shape, area, or distance, but instead try to avoid extreme distortion.